Love for God - Love for each other - Love for learning

 The School Council is a thoroughly rewarding and exciting experience for the children of St. Osmund's.
 It requires commitment and hard work, it also allows the children to meet people from different walks of life, share experiences with new friends and learn life skills and values.

-Pupils are reminded to use the School Council 'Suggestion Box' located in the school entrance outside the hall door.
+Children are reminded to use the School Council 'Suggestion Box' located in the school entrance outside the hall door.

 This 'Suggestion Box' is emptied weekly and the School Council do their utmost to respond to all suggestions.